 Frequently Asked Questions

-Yes, under Section 80E of the Income Tax Act, the entire interest paid on an education loan is deductible from taxable income for up to 8 years from the year repayment begins.
-There is no upper limit on the deduction amount.
-The loan must be taken from a financial institution or approved charitable institution for higher education of self, spouse, or children.
+Under Section 80E of the Income Tax Act, the entire interest paid on an education loan is deductible from taxable income for a maximum of 8 consecutive years starting from the year in which repayment begins.
+There is no upper limit on the interest amount that can be claimed as deduction, making it one of the most valuable tax benefits for education loan borrowers.
+The deduction is available only for interest repayment, not for principal repayment.
+The loan must be taken from a bank or approved financial institution for higher education (full-time courses) of self, spouse, or children.
+This deduction applies to both domestic and international education loans.